section-engineering-education/engineering-education/content/articles/introduction-to-cloud-management/index.md

 One major oblivious factor is the cost of resources.
 We need to understand the challenges of managing clouds to maximize the advantages of managing the cloud.

-Some of the challenges of cloud management and ways to beat them are:
+Some of the challenges of cloud management and ways to mitigate them are:

-#### Cost Management
+#### Cost management
-It aids companies to manage the value associated with their cloud service.
+It helps companies to manage the value associated with their cloud service.
 This could be very tricky, as managing resources can get out of hand and even become redundant.
 The high demand for cloud storage increases its cost.

-##### Ways to overcome
+#### Ways to mitigate
 - Enterprises should use cloud storage with Government aided policies and regulations.
 - Conduct proper financial analysis.
 - Estimate the budget from the start.
 - Hire experts to assist with the value-management analysis.

-#### Cloud Sprawl
+#### Cloud sprawl
 It is a scenario where an organization losses track of the cloud resources.
 It's an uncontrolled escalation of an enterprise cloud service, instance, and provider.

 This commonly occurs when an organization fails to manage its cloud environments effectively.

-##### Ways to overcome
+##### Ways to mitigate
 - Enterprises should use cloud management tools.
 - They must understand the usage of clear-cut user policies.
 - Build a cloud strategy.